alishafique3/Serverless-Infinity-on-Runpod-for-Nomic-AI-Embeddings/README.md

 ## Client

 ## Results
 Upon successful execution, the script will output a summary of the processed tasks and the total time taken.
 You'll see confirmation of how many tasks were completed successfully, along with a sample of the first successful result.
+For 240 page PDF document, I got following results.
 ```
 Completed 168/168 tasks
 time taken 8.864368915557861